Last updated: 16 July 2026

 The messages exchanged through the platform's messaging are retained to ensure the follow-up of transactions, dispute resolution and security, for the durations indicated in sections 11 and 12.

 The platform automatically detects the presence of contact details (phone, email, social networks) in messages for fraud prevention and protection of the verified flow.
 This detection does not block your message: it is transmitted, accompanied by a security warning, and the detection constitutes only an internal moderation signal.
-This feature relies on Damji's legitimate interest in preventing fraud and circumvention of the secure flow.
+This feature relies on Damjitech's legitimate interest in preventing fraud and circumvention of the secure flow.

 To ensure the quality of the catalogue and the security of the platform, we apply partially automated processing: a visibility ranking of listings, a reputation and risk scoring, assisted content moderation, as well as mechanisms for detecting fraud and suspicious listings (for example detection of risky wording, duplicate IMEIs or duplicate photos).
 These processing operations rely on our legitimate interest in offering a reliable catalogue and a safe environment.

-The ranking and visibility of listings fall within an editorial and commercial choice of Damji; they do not produce a legal effect on you and may not be challenged solely on the basis of the position obtained.
+The ranking and visibility of listings fall within an editorial and commercial choice of Damjitech; they do not produce a legal effect on you and may not be challenged solely on the basis of the position obtained.

 Measures producing a real effect on you (for example the removal of a listing or the restriction of an account) are not taken solely on the basis of automated processing: they are subject to human intervention by our teams.
 You may request explanations regarding a decision concerning you and request a review by a person, by writing to us at contact@damjitech.com.